singularityhub/sregistry-cli/docs/getting-started/developers.md

 SREGISTRY_DATABASE
 # '/home/vanessa/.singularity/sregistry.db

+# And this means storage is in a subfolder, shub
+SREGISTRY_STORAGE
+# '/home/vanessa/.singularity/shub

 # And the client secrets for sregistry also have a default location
 SREGISTRY_CLIENT_SECRETS
 # '/home/vanessa/.sregistry'
 ```

+And you of course can export either of `SREGISTRY_DATABASE` or `SREGISTRY_STORAGE` to
+change these defaults.
 For the Singularity Registry secrets, the location will be set to default
 even if they aren't found.
 The reason for this is that some clients might need
 the file to write client-specific variables and options.